rename() and rename_with() change column names in the underlying data

 #> # smuse_sc <dbl>, smuse_wa <dbl>, smuse_tt <dbl>, smuse_rd <dbl>, …

-# Rename a design variable — warns and updates the design specification
+# rename a design variable — warns and updates the design specification

 rename(d, survey_weight = weight)